tyoeer/Chaoshead/README.md

 # Chaoshead

 A WIP scripting interface/reverse engineering tool/level editor for [Levelhead](lvlhd.co) levels/stages, made using [Löve2d](http://www.love2d.org).

 As Chaoshead is still in development it is recommended to backup all your levels before using it (though so far it has only irrevocably corrupted the level it was interacting with, so perhaps only backupping the specific level you're working on is enough).

+If you have any questions, feel free to ask.

 ## Terminology

 - World: the part of a level that contains all the level (world = level - metadata).
 - Object: a single thing inside the level.
 - (Level) element: a type of object e.g. Blasters, Armor Plates.